d4vidES/d4vidES/README.md

 -->

 - 🔭 I’m currently working on Freelance Projects
-- 🌱 I’m currently learning Flutter and TypeScript
+- 🌱 I’m currently learning Laravel and TypeScript
 - 👯 I’m looking to collaborate on RedSys integration with Node.JS
-- 💬 Ask me about Node.JS and Arduino (pro since I was eleven years old)
+- 💬 Ask me about Node.JS and Flutter
-- ⚡ Fun fact: I really detest php, even with Laravel.
-I just don't get it.